il-mich/complicated-thermostat/README.md

 ## Technologies

-MVP: ESP8266 or ESP32, MicroPython, MQTT and temperature and humidity sensor.
+- MVP: ESP8266 or ESP32, MicroPython, MQTT and temperature and humidity sensor.

-Later on: Telegram bot or interctive Web page and IR transmitter led.
+- Later on: Telegram bot or interctive Web page and IR transmitter.